cloudonlanapps/markdown_browser/README.md

 ```

-Invoke the widget with urlBase `assets/user_manual_1`
+Invoke the widget with urlBase set to `assets/user_manual_1`.

 ### Online

 Ensure the link `<urlBase>/<landingPage>` is valid.

 To test this package for online feature, a test server is provided under example/server folder.
-If you are tesing a desktop application, ensure you have python3, python3-pip and python3-venv are installed and run the provided script.
+Ensure you have python3, python3-pip and python3-venv are installed and run the provided script.

 On a linux box, this can be done as below